temenostech/temenos-platform-documentation/docfx_project/home/techguides/add-app-endpoint.md

 > [!Note]
->  Starting April 5th the TCD user guide will move to the [Temenos Customer Support Portal (TCSP)](https://tcsp.temenos.com/TCD/Modules/TemenosContinuousDeployment/Overview/Overview.htm).
+>  With the 202103 release, the  TCD user guide will move to the [Temenos Customer Support Portal (TCSP)](https://tcsp.temenos.com/TCD/Modules/TemenosContinuousDeployment/Overview/Overview.htm).
 We recommend you to log in to TCSP and check if your credentials are available.
 Raise a ticket at [CloudPlatformSupport@temenos.com](CloudPlatformSupport@temenos.com) if you encounter any issues.

 # Add new endpoints to an environment #
 This document can be used by technical staff who need to add new endpoints to the T24 application of a Environment in case of adding any custom endpoints or deploying a plugin in the application server of the Environment.